Neil Humphreys

-Neil Humphreys (born 5 December 1974) is an author and Singapore resident.
+Neil John Humphreys (born 5 December 1974) is a British author and columnist based in Singapore.
+He has written 30 books.

 Brought up in Dagenham, London, England, Humphreys migrated to Singapore in 1996, left for Australia in 2006 and came back to Singapore in 2011.
 He worked as a humour columnist, first at TODAY and then The Straits Times and The New Paper.
 Humphreys continues to write for newspapers, magazines and websites in Singapore, Malaysia, Japan, Australia, and the UK.
 His humour, football and lifestyle columns have appeared in FourFourTwo, Esquire, The New Paper, The Age, The Straits Times and TODAY.
+He now writes for Yahoo and hosts an award-winning football podcast.